design - Land Rover section

 Control panel:

-Kodiak control panels consist of three controls vertically arranged on a flat panel.
+Kodiak MK III control panel consist of three controls vertically arranged on a flat panel.
 The panel is flat metal, not the standard Land Rover accessory panel.
 It is 4 inches by 7 inches and has rounded corners.
 The panels are mounted at each corner by sheet metal screws that have both a slot and hex head.
 The panel is usually painted black.
 The holes for mounting the controls are "D" shaped to keep the controls from rotating.
 The look and mounting is completely different from any other of the Land Rover instrument panels.
+Since the heater is a dealer installed option and subject to dealer whims and customer preferences there are control panels mounted vertically on either side of the main instrument panel and horizontally to the underside of the panel shelf.
+There is no one correct location for the control panel.

 Controls: